khaors/geocompr/main.md

 Ellipsoids are part of a wider component of CRSs: the *datum*.
 This contains information on what ellipsoid to use (with the `ellps` parameter in the proj4 CRS library) and the precise relationship between the cartesian coodinates and location on the Earth's service.
-In R, these additional details are stored in the `towgs84` argument of  [proj4](http://proj4.org/parameters.html#towgs84-datum-transformation-to-wgs84) notation (see [proj4.org/parameters.html](http://proj4.org/parameters.html) for details).
+These additional details are stored in the `towgs84` argument of  [proj4](http://proj4.org/parameters.html#towgs84-datum-transformation-to-wgs84) notation (see [proj4.org/parameters.html](http://proj4.org/parameters.html) for details).
 These allow local variations in Earth's surface, e.g. due to large mountain ranges, to be accounted for in a local CRS.
 There are two types of datums --- local and geocentric.
 In a *local datum* such as `NAD83` the ellipsoidal surface is shifted to align with the surface at a particular location.